WELCOME TO MY MECCANO PAGES

 If you have an interest in Meccano or would like to find out about the world's finest metal construction system this is place to be.
 I have been a "Meccano Boy" for most of my life but I have taken a more serious interest in Meccano as a hobby during past twenty years or so.
 You can find out how I got involved with Meccano by following the link "How I became an enthusiast."
 Above is a picture of a Giant Block Setting Crane I built in 2016 now taken apart many of the parts were used to build my latest model the Railway Breakdown Crane.
 The pontoon crane has also been demolished but both live on in this website

-Autumn approaches and with it the season of Meccano model building.
-I have several projects in mind the first to be completed is a new version of the 1937 Mechanical Horse and Trailer number 6 model built with blue and gold parts also completed is a Military Tank from 1937 number 5 manual.
-My current building project is Geoff Wright's London Transport Inter-Staion bus.
+Winter is here and with it the season of Goodwill and Meccano model building.
+I have completed several projects recently; the 1937 Mechanical Horse and Trailer number 6 model built with blue and gold parts, Military Tank from 1937 number 5 manual and SML 7 Platform Scales built from my 1930 red and green number 7 set.
+My current building project is Geoff Wright's London Transport Inter-Station bus.

 There are over one hundred fifty pages, where you will find a mine of information about what can be built with Meccano, history and Meccano today.
 Contents also include some of the products made by Meccano Ltd, such Dinky Builder, Hornby Dublo Railways and the Meccano Magazine.
 You can find out how to restore old tatty parts and where to buy Meccano.
 I hope my web site will be helpful in your Meccano model building and give ideas, inspiration or encouragement to get you, your kids or grandchildren constructing Meccano models or perhaps just a visit for the nostalgia for Meccano in your childhood.